Matthew 27:9–10: Analysis

-This is the final of many references to the Hebrew Bible in the Gospel of Matthew.
+This is the last of many references in the Gospel of Matthew to the Hebrew Bible.
 It is introduced using a standard Matthean opening.
 The introduction of this verse exactly matches that of the other reference to Jeremiah at Matthew 2:17.

 Like many of the Hebrew Bible quotations in Matthew, the author has liberally reworked these verses from the source material.
-The verse nowhere exactly matches any Old Testament texts, but the closest is Zechariah 11:13.
-The WEB translation of these verses is:
+The verse nowhere exactly matches any Old Testament text, but the closest is Zechariah 11:13.
+The World English Bible's translation of this verse is: